 • Aid station captains, please coordinate with the HAM Radio Operators, they will need a couple of helpers to help call and record bib numbers of runners (runner tracking) and this is a good job for injured runners 😉 – aid stations are staffed really well so it should not be an issue rotating volunteers into that position.

-• *Name badges on lanyards.
+• Name badges on lanyards.
 In the aid station bins will be lanyards with name badge holders and magic markers to write down your name on the card and insert into the holder.
-Bare with me – I know not everyone loves name tags but just as we have found with the runners (and having their names printed on their bibs) we have found 1.) we meet so many people on race weekend that it is hard to remember everyones name and 2.) knowing peoples names and truly getting to know people facilitates the sense of community – please if you will, participate!
+Bare with me – I know not everyone loves name tags but just as we have found with the runners (having their names printed on their bibs) we have found 1.) we meet so many people on race weekend that it is hard to remember everyone’s name and 2.) knowing peoples names and truly getting to know people builds community – please if you will, participate!

 • Need to know what we are providing at the aid stations?
 A list can be found HERE http://www.zumbroendurancerun.com/aid-station-supplies/

 • Never worked an aid station and want to learn more?
 You can do that HERE http://www.zumbroendurancerun.com/aid-stations-101/

 • Confused about the area or where to go?
 You can learn much HERE http://www.zumbroendurancerun.com/maps-and-data/